-All in absentia proceedings will require a Minister's delegate to conduct a paper review of the report with all relevant evidence available at the time of the review.
-If, after such review, the Minister's delegate determines the report to be well-founded, and if all grounds of inadmissibility are those for which the Minister's delegate has jurisdiction, a removal order may be made against the person concerned even though that person is not being present at the time the removal order is issued.
+In exceptional cases where a Minister's delegate has made a decision to continue with a subsection A44(2) proceeding in absentia, they will conduct a paper review of the report with all relevant evidence available at the time of the review.
+If, after such review, the Minister's delegate determines the report to be well-founded, and if all grounds for inadmissibility are those for which the Minister's delegate has jurisdiction, a removal order may be made against the person concerned, even though that person is not present at the time the removal order is issued.

-At this point, officers should also consider issuing a warrant for the arrest and detention of the person concerned pursuant to A55(1) for removal from Canada.
+At this point, the officer should also consider obtaining and/or issuing a warrant for the arrest and detention of the person concerned pursuant to subsection A55(1) for removal from Canada.
 See also ENF 7, Investigations and Arrests.

-17 Procedure: Included family members and persons accompanying family members
+17. Procedure: included family members and persons accompanying family members

-Officers may need to assemble information about the family members of a person who is the subject of a report, or persons whose family member is the subject of a report, and decide whether the family member(s) should also be reported and/or made subject to a removal order by the Minister's delegate or the Immigration Division.
+Officers may need to assemble information about the family members of a person who is the subject of a report, or persons whose family member is the subject of a report, and decide whether the family member(s) should also be reported and/or made subject to a removal order by the Minister's delegate or the ID.